scne/svhn_classifier/README.md

 2. ``dp.py`` describe network configuration and compute performance
 3. ``main.py`` build the network and run training or test phase

+**_be careful_**

+If you run this code with combination of training and extra datasets you need a more the 16gb RAM and 8 core CPU to complete training in about 2 hours

 #### TensorBoard
 You can visualize your network trough your browser.
 You have to activate your *virtualenv* and run **tensorboard** command
  ```